 Do you understand the implications of Christmas Love?
 Because Love came in the flesh, and if you have been saved by Jesus, then you have been given the privilege to fellowship with God and to fellowship with other believers.
+This is what eternity will look like, so let's start doing this now!
+Let's imitate our Savior who loves us so greatly - and let's extend his love to one another.

-This is our eternity!
-True, genuine, good fellowship that won't stop here, but go on forever in beauty and joy.
-It's even better than what Eden could have been because God doesn't show up on occasions to walk with us, but someday, we will forever be with him in his presence.
-And all fear will be gone.
-Did you know that?
-No sin of today, the past, or the future will haunt you.
+Jesus has given us true, genuine, good fellowship that won't stop here, but go on forever in beauty and joy.
+And, it's even better than what Eden could have been because God doesn't show up on occasions to walk with us, but someday, we will forever be with him in his presence.

+God's love casts out fear.

 John goes on in 1 John 4 to say, "13 By this we know that we abide in him and he in us, because he has given us of his Spirit."
 Then he adds, "16 So we have come to know and to believe the love that God has for us.
 God is love, and whoever abides in love abides in God, and God abides in him.
 17 By this is love perfected with us, so that we may have confidence for the day of judgment, because as he is so also are we in this world.
 18 There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.
-19 We love because he first loved us."
-12
+19 We love because he first loved us."11